 Today, students of Classics utilize the latest in digital technologies.
 The internet and social media have changed the way we teach, the way we learn, and the way we present what we learn.
 Typical Classics majors can be just as skilled at reading Homer and Cicero or interpreting the archaeological ruins of Pompeii as they are at writing computer code and managing a geographic information system.
 Indeed, in the field, today’s classical archaeologists wield iPads as much as they move the spade.

-So, if you have an insatiable curiosity of the past, if you’re looking for a major that deals with a major sweep of human history and yet delights in the details, if you are looking for an intellectual challenge, if you enjoy learning and applying new technologies, if you’re looking for a major to prepare you for law or medical school, or for seminary, or the public or private sector, or to train you to become a teacher or professor, then Classics will provide you with a strong foundation.
-We encourage you to see our Careers page to see what they’re doing with their degree.
+If you have an insatiable curiosity of the past, if you’re looking for a major that deals with a sizable sweep of human history and yet delights in the details, if you are looking for an intellectual challenge, if you enjoy learning and applying new technologies, if you’re looking for a major to prepare you for law or medical school, seminary, the public or private sector, or to train you to become a teacher or professor, then Classics will provide you with a strong foundation.
+We encourage you to look at our Careers page to see what students are doing with their Classics degree.

 If you are interested in the major or have questions, please contact Dan Davis.
 We would be happy to spend time answering your questions.

 Some of those who graduate with a B.A. in Classics go on to find work teaching Greek and Latin and Classical Civilization at secondary and post-secondary levels around the country.
 The website of the American Classical League includes a page devoted to job advertisements in this field.